MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-first-overview.md

     [Microsoft Teams adoption quick start checklist](teams-adoption-quick-start-checklist.md)

-6. Begin planning moving other workloads to Office 365
+6. Begin planning moving other workloads to Microsoft 365 or Office 365

 ## Organizations **<span class="underline">with</span>** Skype for Business or Lync server

 This starting point assumes that your organization utilizes Skype for Business 2019 or 2015+ or Lync 2013+ server on premises.
 We already have extensive guidance for organizations migrating from on premises servers to Teams and it should be followed for these scenarios.
-This guidance is specific to the scenario that Teams is the first application you utilize in Office 365.
+This guidance is specific to the scenario that Teams is the first application you utilize in Microsoft 365 or Office 365.
 The following table details high level configuration and end user capabilities for Teams for core services.

 <table>
 <thead>